jbatson5/SCALE-test/docs/MAVRIC.rst

-The bottom line of FW-CADIS is that in order to calculate a quantity at multiple tally locations (or across a mesh tally) with more uniform relative uncertainties, an adjoint source needs to be developed for an objective function that keeps some non-physical quantity—related to the Monte Carlo particle density and similar in form to the desired quantity—constant.
+The bottom line of FW-CADIS is that in order to calculate a quantity at multiple tally locations (or across a mesh tally) with more uniform relative uncertainties, an adjoint source must be developed for an objective function that keeps some non-physical quantity—related to the Monte Carlo particle density and similar in form to the desired quantity—constant.
 FW-CADIS uses the solution of a forward